Dictionary: Letter G

 - If word gets out, it could ruin her career.

 - When word got out that a huge diamond field had been found, speculation fever mounted.

 - I couldn't get through to them on the phone.
 I spent over two hours trying so I emailed them the next day.

 - We're sure that you will get through your exam.

-we watched the match we got through two large bottles of coke, two hamburgers
+- While we watched the match we got through two large bottles of coke and packet of crisps.

 - He gets through about thirty cigarettes a day.